-OOSS works collaboratively with member facilities and industry partners, including the Industry Coalition for Restorative Eye Care (ICARE), AAO, ASCRS, ASC Association, SEE, and other specialty organizations.
-All share a common commitment to patient care and closely align with the advocacy interests of the ophthalmic ASC community.
+OOSS collaborates with member facilities and industry partners, including the Industry Coalition for Restorative Eye Care (ICARE), AAO, ASCRS, ASC Association, SEE, and other specialty organizations.
+All share a common commitment to patient care and closely align with the advocacy interests of the ophthalmic ASC.

-The OOSS President’s Council provides an excellent forum for individuals, who represent member facilities, and industry partners to participate in formulating and implementing advocacy initiatives at national and grassroots levels.
+The OOSS President’s Council provides an excellent forum for industry partners and individuals representing member facilities to participate in formulating and implementing advocacy initiatives at national and grassroots levels.
 Individuals are eligible to serve on the President’s Council if they are affiliated with qualified ambulatory surgery centers and contribute $1,500 annually, in addition to the regular dues paid by their affiliated surgery centers.
 A limited number of seats on the President’s Council are also granted to representatives of qualified OOSS Partner organizations.
 For more information about the President’s Council, contact Kent Jackson, PhD., at email@example.com.

 Use the form below to lend your voice to the issues weighing heavily on every ophthalmic ASC.
 Send a pre-composed letter, written by our very own OOSS Washington Council Mike Romansky, J.D., to your local representatives, or craft your own message.
 For your convenience you may also use the form to search for the mailing address of elected officials.